 The incidence of MC is similar to that of ulcerative colitis and Crohn’s disease.
 It affects proportionally more elderly and female patients.
 A population-based study estimated the incidence at 21.0 cases per 100,000 person-years, with a median age at diagnosis of 65.8 years (range 22.8-92.1) and a female to male ratio of 3:1.(6)

 Several risk factors and associations have been identified.
 MC is associated with autoimmune disorders, most frequently coeliac disease.
-The prevalence of MC in a cohort of 1009 patients with coeliac disease was 4.4%, which is 45-fold greater than in patients without coeliac disease.(7) Bile acid malabsorption (BAM) is also associated and was found in 43% of a cohort of 57 patient with MC.(8) A prospective case-control study identified current smoking, a history of polyarthritis and the medications lansoprazole, aspirin and beta-blockers to be associated with an increased risk of CC.
-Similarly, it identified current smoking, autoimmune disease, omeprazole, aspirin and sertraline with an increased risk of LC.
-Certain medications are associated with, or may even induce, MC.(9) The most evidence is for non-steroidal anti-inflammatory drugs (NSAID), proton-pump inhibitors (PPI) and selective serotonin re-uptake inhibitors (SSRI).
+The prevalence of MC in a cohort of 1009 patients with coeliac disease was 4.4%, which is 45-fold greater than in patients without coeliac disease.(7) Bile acid malabsorption (BAM) is also associated and was found in 43% of a cohort of 57 patient with MC.(8) A prospective case-control study identified current smoking (odds ratio [OR], 2.4), a history of polyarthritis (OR, 20.8) and the medications lansoprazole (OR, 6.4), low-dose aspirin (OR, 3.8) and beta-blockers (OR, 3.6) to be associated with an increased risk of CC.
+Similarly, it identified current smoking (OR, 3.8), autoimmune disease (OR, 8.0), omeprazole (OR, 2.7), low-dose aspirin (OR, 4.7) and sertraline (OR, 17.5) with an increased risk of LC.
+Certain medications are associated with, or may even induce, MC.
+Combined causality and chronological criteria and number of published cases have been used to identify higher likelihood medications for triggering MC.
+Acarbose, aspirin, lansoprazole, non-steroidal anti-inflammatory drugs (NSAID), ranitidine, sertraline and ticlopidine were identified as high likelihood medications.
+(9) Overall, the most evidence for drug-induced MC implicates NSAIDs, proton-pump inhibitors (PPI) and selective serotonin re-uptake inhibitors (SSRI).

 Quality of Life